Why Should I Maintain Privacy In The Internet?

 birbsophone

 Anonymity: The complete or near complete unavailability of any personally identifiable information; having a near zero identity or digital footprint.
-[1]
+[1].
+Most people do not require anonymity online, and it is difficult to achieve it.

 Why Privacy